 But wait … don’t back off.
 Before your face shrinks and your shoulders hunch in despondency, please also realize that since it’s all up to you, you have the power to make both the pros and cons really become huge positives for you.
 There are no negatives in the solopreneur world, unless you let them be.
-Solopreneur Business Choices are aplenty, but it’s your call at every turn that can change your trajectory from going southwards to veering upwards.
+Solopreneur Business Success stories are aplenty, but it’s your own call at every turn that can change your trajectory from going southwards to veering upwards.
 There are no negatives if you learn to convert negatives into positives.
 So read on to see how to turn all the pros and cons of solopreneurs in your favor.

 2 big pros of solopreneurs to boost into assets

 How to maximize on the advantage of the flexibility of your work hours

 Solopreneurs have the advantage of flexibility in work hours, but unless you harness this into your business and wealth creation system as an asset, you will be wasting this advantage.
 Here are three ways you can build value into the work flexibility you have.